-Where a control device is designed and constructed to perform several different actions, then each action must be clearly displayed to not have confusion.
+Where a control device is designed and constructed to perform several different actions, the action to be performed must be clearly displayed and subject to confirmation, where necessary.

 Control devices must be so arranged that their layout, travel and resistance to operation are compatible with the action to be performed, taking account of ergonomic principles.